 Connect file storage to a Managed Kubernetes cluster in another pool

-If you plan to use file storage to store backups, we recommend creating the Managed Kubernetes storage and cluster in pools from different availability zones or regions to improve fault tolerance.
-If the file storage and the Managed Kubernetes cluster are in different pools, you must configure private network connectivity at the L3 level via global router to connect the storage.
+If you plan to use file storage to store backups, to improve fault tolerance, we recommend creating a Managed Kubernetes storage and cluster in poolahs from different availability zones or regions.
+If the file storage and the Managed Kubernetes cluster are in different pools, you must configure private network connectivity at the L3 level to connect the storage via a global router.

-2. Connect network and subnet for Managed Kubernetes cluster to global router.
+Connect the network and subnet for the Managed Kubernetes cluster to the global router.

-3. Connect the network and subnet for file storage to the global router.
+Connect the network and subnet for the file storage to the global router.

-4. Assign an IP address to the Managed Kubernetes cluster node.
+Assign an IP address on the Managed Kubernetes cluster node.

-5. Write routes on the Managed Kubernetes cluster node.
+Write routes on the node of the Managed Kubernetes cluster.
 You can only add routes through technical support.

-If more disk space is needed with file storage, we recommend creating the storage in the same pool as the Managed Kubernetes cluster.
-More details in the Connect file storage to Managed Kubernetes cluster-in-one-pool instructions.
+If you need to increase disk space with file storage, we recommend creating the storage in the same pool as the Managed Kubernetes cluster.
+Read more in the instructions Connect file storage to a Managed Kubernetes cluster in a single pool.

 Example of connecting file storage to a Managed Kubernetes cluster